SenchoPens/base16.nix/DOCUMENTATION.md

   When used as a value, `scheme` will be equal to `mkSchemeAttrs scheme`.
 - Sets `config.lib.base16.mkSchemeAttrs`.

-As you can see, it's tiny.
-That's because the business logic is done by the library:
+Essentially, the module is a NixOS / home-manager interface to the library.

 ## Library ([lib](lib/default.nix))